bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widget-builder.md

 ```
 ## Reset or create parallel configurations

 If you need to reset the configuration, you can run the `widget-builder init` command in the same directory to overwrite the existing assignments.
-Running `widget-builder init` in sibling directory will create a separate development environment.
+Running `widget-builder init` in a sibling directory will create a separate development environment.

 Initializing Widget Builder at multiple levels of a single file hierarchy can have unpredictable results and is not recommended.